 As price nears support, which is the trough, it needs to break and fall below that for the double top reversal to be complete.
 You need volume for this as well.

 The support level now becomes resistance.
 Watch for a test of this new level by traders to make sure it holds.
 As always volume comes in to drive the price to test these levels.
-Volume is an important part of trading.

 Double top patterns may seem pretty straightforward but can be deceptive.
 The peaks should be separated by at least a month on the daily chart otherwise it could just be normal resistance rather than a change in trend.

 Confirmation of pattern completion is always smart so you’re not guessing.
 Study these patterns and practice trading them so you learn the ins and outs of how other traders trade them.
-Take our free stock online courses.